Stephen Dantes: Writing and performing

 Dantes wrote his first poem (Life) when he was in Form-3 at the Choiseul Secondary School.
-In Form-5, he compiled a small notebook with Reggae songs with a now deceased classmate, Aaron W. Phillip.
+In Form-5, he compiled a small notebook of reggae songs with a now deceased classmate, Aaron W. Phillip.
 In the first year at A'Level (2000), he wrote his second poem (Why is it I'm So Afraid?).

 In February 2013, in celebration of Independence Day, Dantes offered two poems as a gift to the country, entitled, "Fair Helen" and "The Land, The People and The Bottle".
 He also released a comic strip where the superhero is decked in the national colours and he is seeking to engage young persons from age 10–19 will be naming the hero.